FrostDigital/fruster-user-service/README.md

 	# Will lowercase names (firstname, lastname and middle name) during create and update if set to true
 	LOWER_CASE_NAME = false

+	# If user service accepts queries for ALL users
+	# This is disabled by default for security reasons.
+	ALLOW_GET_ALL = false